Carlos Powell: Professional career

-On November 1, 2009 Carlos was selected 1st overall in the draft by the Albuquerque Thunderbirds of the NBA D-League although he did not stay the entire season.
+On November 1, 2009, Carlos was selected 1st overall in the draft by the Albuquerque Thunderbirds of the NBA D-League although he did not stay the entire season.
 He finished up in the CBL with the Liaoning Panpan Hunters, he averaged 25 ppg, 6.6rebounds.

 In 2011 Powell played for Zob Ahan Isfahan in Isfahan, Iran averaging 20ppg, 12rpg and 3.5apg.

 In August 2011 he signed with Maccabi Haifa B.C. in Israel.

-He return to the Incheon Elephants in South Korea for the 2012-13 KBL season.
+He returned to the Incheon Elephants in South Korea for the 2012-13 KBL season.

 He was again signed by Incheon ET Land Elephants for 2013-2014 KBL season.

 In February 2017, Powell signed with Trotamundos.
 In July 2017, Powell was named Most Valuable Player of the 2017 Liga Profesional de Baloncesto season.